5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 		- OCLP-Settings: `-allow_amfi` &rarr; Required for OpenCore Legacy Patcher so Kepler Drivers can be installed
 	- `7C436110-AB2A-4BBB-A880-FE41995C9F82`:
 		- Change `csr-active-config` to disable SIP:
 			- SIP fully enabled: `00000000`
-			- **Big Sur** and newer: `03080000` (0x803) &rarr; My default so macOS doesn't bother me.
-This is also the required value if you need to apply root patches with OCLP.
+			- **Big Sur** and newer:
+				-  `03080000` (0x803) &rarr; Default Require if you need to apply root patches with OCLP.
+				-  `030A0000` (0xA03) &rarr; Required for systems with legacy NVIDIA GPUs that require root patchin with OCLP and loading 3rd party kexts (Nvidia WebDrivers)
 			- **Mojave/Catalina**: `EF070000` (0x7EF)
 			- **High Sierra**: `FF030000` (0x3FF)